The Harp: Gussow on Butterfield

-So here we are with Adam Gussow’s analysis of what separated Butterfield’s playing from that of others.
-And that is a good thing for us, for Gussow is a student of the blues and the harp; a scholar with several excellent books on the modern blues and blues history, and multiple peer-reviewed articles to his credit; a former busker on the streets of Harlem in New York City with his partner Sterling McGhee (Mr. Satan); and creator of a truly remarkable series of lessons, reflections, and performances on the blues harp.
-There is no other website that compares or approaches the sheer volume and quality of Prof. Gussow's site, www.modernbluesharmonica.com.
-Gussow is a professor at University of Mississippi, and a performing blues-harp musician – and he is both smart and good.
+Here we are with Adam Gussow’s analysis of what separated Butterfield’s playing from that of others.
+And that is a good thing for us, for Gussow is a student of the blues and the harp; a scholar with several excellent books on contemporary blues and blues history, and multiple peer-reviewed articles to his credit; a former busker on the streets of Harlem in New York City with his partner Sterling McGhee (Mr. Satan); and creator of a truly remarkable series of lessons, reflections, and performances on the blues harp.
+There is no other website that compares or approaches the sheer volume, pure intelligence and quality of Prof. Gussow's site, www.modernbluesharmonica.com.
+Gussow is a professor at University of Mississippi, and a performing blues-harp musician; he is both smart and good.
 If you have come this far in the website, you might be curious as to the authorities on Butterfield's music whom I am citing, so just go to www.modernbluesharmonica.com and take a look at Gussow's stuff.
-If you do, you will agree with me that we are in good in good hands here and we consider his judgments on Butterfield's work.
+If you do, you will agree with me that we are in good in good hands here as we consider his evaluation of and judgments on Butterfield's work.

 Gussow provides the most thorough and thoughtful analysis of Butterfield’s playing.
-He devoted four entire video lessons to it in 2007.
+He devoted four entire video lessons to the subject in 2007, the year that he launched his web site.
 His praise for Butterfield is effusive, fulsome and generous, setting him in a tiny group of his “blues-harp gods,” among the ten best ever and, aside from Jason Ricci, the only white player among them. (https://www.modernbluesharmonica.com/blues_harp_gods.html).
 (Charlie Musselwhite, a contemporary of Butterfield's in Chicago and a terrific harp player in his own right, is also white, and is just outside Gussow's top ten blues-harp players.).

 Gussow affirms that Butterfield was a terrific singer.
 He

 From the specific to the general and back: “I know of no other player who has done that.”
-Focusing on the individual and then back to setting him in the context of comparison to his contemporaries and successors, well into the 21st century.
+Gussow focused on the individual and then back to setting him in the context of comparison to his contemporaries and successors, well into the 21st century.
 So it is not so easy to separate the passion from the technical, after all.
-We realize by now that Butterfield was a master technician of the harp, but without the commitment to the instrument and the music, he wouldn’t have been the player and band-leader that he became.
+We realize by now that Butterfield was a master technician of the harp, but without the commitment ("sincerity," Jason Ricci calls it) to the instrument and the music, he wouldn’t have been the player and band-leader that he became.